skills/introduction-to-repository-management/README.md

 1. Learn the difference between collaboration in a personal repository and organization repository.
 1. Establish ground rules to promote a health collaboration environment.
 1. Establish a process for managing security updates.

+> [!IMPORTANT]
+> This exercise is meant to provide an overview of many GitHub features.
+> It will provide references to learn more, but not provide a deep understanding of any topic.

 ### How to start this exercise